-- Seminars I a, I b, II a, II b (2 credits for one semester) - Seminars I a and I b must be taken in pairs in the first year and Seminars II a, II b must be taken in pairs in the second year.
-Students intending to complete the program in one year must take Seminars II a, II b, III a, and III b in the first year.
+- Seminars I a, I b, II a, II b (2 credits per course) - > Seminars I a and I b must be taken in pairs in the first year and Seminars II a, II b must be taken in pairs in the second year.
+Students intending to complete the program in one year must take Seminars I a, I b, II a, and II b in the first year.